-- Following ASQEC approval, the nomination is endorsed by the Pro-Vice-Chancellor (Education) on behalf of Council and is forwarded to the Examinations Office for issuing of a letter of appointment together with the External Examiners' Handbook.
+- Following ASQEC approval, the nomination is endorsed by the Pro-Vice-Chancellor (Academic Quality and Student Experience) on behalf of Council and is forwarded to the Examinations Office for issuing of a letter of appointment together with the External Examiners' Handbook.
 The Assessment Handbook is also provided.
-The letter is copied to the Dean, Course/Subject Director and, for courses in partner institutions, the Subject Partnership Manager.
+The letter is copied to the Dean, Course/Subject Director and, for courses in partner institutions, the Faculty Partnership Manager.

-- Late nominations, and nominations that do not accord with the Code of Practice, are forwarded to the Pro-Vice-Chancellor (Education) for consideration on behalf of Academic Standards and Quality Enhancement Committee and Council.
+- Late nominations, and nominations that do not accord with the Code of Practice, are forwarded to the Pro-Vice-Chancellor (Academic Quality and Student Experience) for consideration on behalf of Academic Standards and Quality Enhancement Committee and Council.

 - Information relating to the nomination is retained for five years in accordance with the University's records retention schedule.

 Chief External Examiner